Hussein-L-AlMadhachi/Active-Installer/README.md

 ##### Active installer 2023 version 0.2.1

 NOTE:
-this project is under heavy development. this documentation is outdated, it will be updated very soon once the new updates are one
+this project is under heavy development. this documentation is outdated, it will be updated very soon once the new updates are done

 ![The Active installer](https://raw.githubusercontent.com/Hussein-L-AlMadhachi/Active-Installer/main/ACTIVE.png)